 He is survived by his wife of 61 years, Donna, of Tulsa, OK; his children, Leslie (Jim) VanDerwiele of Edmond, OK, Mark (Denise) Hanoch of Tulsa, OK, and Robin (Bruce) Sartin of Tulsa, OK; his grandchildren, Tricia (Paul) Klopfenstein, Kaylie (Brian) Harris, Erin Stathem, Paige (Ryan) Gaither, Jake (Megan) Sartin, and Cameron (Kinderson) Sartin; and his great-grandchildren, Emma and Claire Klopfenstein, Caleb and Braylie Harris, Peightyn and Ayden Stathem, and MaKenzie and Reese Sartin.
 A host of nieces, nephews, and other friends also survive him.

 A visitation will be held Friday, October 11, 2019 from 10 a.m. to 11a.m. at Heath-Griffith Funeral Home Chapel.
 A funeral service will be held Friday, October 11, 2019 at the Heath-Griffith Funeral Home Chapel.
 Interment to follow at Floral Haven Memorial Gardens in Broken Arrow, Oklahoma.

 Arrangements and Services are entrusted to Heath-Griffith Funeral Home of Tulsa, Oklahoma.
 Expressions of Sympathy may be left for the Hanoch family by visiting www.heathgriffithfuneralhome.com .

-To send flowers to Henry "Ed" Edward Hanoch's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Henry "Ed" Edward Hanoch, please visit our floral store.